-A preliminary assessment of existing Chinook salmon spawning habitat in the Restoration Area is under development and is expected to be complete in 2017 (SJJRP Spawning and Incubation Small Interdisciplinary Group, pers. comm.).
+A preliminary assessment of existing Chinook salmon spawning habitat in the Restoration Area is under development and is expected to be complete in 2017, (SJJRP Spawning and Incubation Small Interdisciplinary Group, pers. comm.).
 Hydraulic modeling and observed average redd size are being used to assess spawning habitat objectives.
 These parameters suggest that the upper extent of the long-term fall-run Chinook salmon target (15,000 adults, 7,500 females) is likely met in the 24 miles downstream of Friant Dam.
 However, instream temperatures during the spring-run Chinook salmon spawning period typically are only suitable in the first 5-7 miles below Friant Dam.
-Currently available spawning habitat in these 5-7 miles can only support approximately 7,500 spring-run Chinook female spawners, which is the lower range of the long-term population target (average 15,000 females, range 7,500-22,500).
+Currently available spawning habitat in these 5-7 miles can only support approximately 7,500 spring-run Chinook females, range 7,500-22,500).
 Therefore, assuming spring-run Chinook salmon spawning is limited to the first 5-7 miles below Friant Dam, additional spawning habitat may need to be created within the appropriate temperature range in Reach 1 to support a population that exceeds the lower range of the long-term adult population target.